jenisys/cucumber_docs/index.rst

 BDD Documentation
 =================

-BDD is a great way to build software
+BDD is a great way to build software.